Childhood Laryngeal Tumors Treatment (PDQ®)–Health Professional Version

 General Information

-Recurrent respiratory papillomatosis is the most common benign laryngeal tumor in children and is associated with human papillomavirus (HPV) infection, most commonly HPV-6 and HPV-11.[1,2] The presence of HPV-11 appears to correlate with a more aggressive clinical course than does the presence of HPV-6.[3]
+Recurrent respiratory papillomatosis is the most common benign laryngeal tumor in children, and it is associated with human papillomavirus (HPV) infection, most commonly HPV-6 and HPV-11.[1,2] The presence of HPV-11 appears to correlate with a more aggressive clinical course than does the presence of HPV-6.[3]
 An Australian survey of pediatric otorhinolaryngologists documented a decline in the incidence of laryngeal papillomatosis after the introduction of HPV vaccinations for adolescent girls and young women aged 12 to 26 years.[4]
 In another study of patients younger than 18 years with laryngeal papillomatosis, the incidence decreased from 165 cases in children born between 2004 and 2005 to 36 cases in children born between 2012 and 2013.
-The HPV vaccine was released in 2006.
-The authors of the study attribute the decline in incidence to the widespread use of the vaccine.[5]
+The authors of the study attribute the decline in incidence to the widespread use of the HPV vaccine, which was released in 2006.[5]

 These tumors can cause hoarseness because of their association with wart-like nodules on the vocal cords, and they may rarely extend into the lung, producing significant morbidity.[6]
-Malignant degeneration may occur, with development of cancer in the larynx and squamous cell lung cancer.
+Malignant degeneration may occur, with development of laryngeal carcinoma and squamous cell lung cancer, generally reported at rates of 2% to 10% in the pediatric population.[7]

 A multi-institutional registry study identified children with juvenile-onset recurrent respiratory papillomatosis from 23 states between January 2015 and August 2020.[8]
 Of the 215 children with juvenile-onset recurrent respiratory papillomatosis, 88.8% were delivered vaginally.
 Among 190 mothers, the median age at the time of delivery was 22 years.
 Of 114 mothers (60.0%) who were age-eligible for the HPV vaccination, 16 (14.0%) were vaccinated, 1 (0.9%) of whom was vaccinated before delivery.
 Of 162 tested biopsy specimens, 157 (96.9%) had detectable HPV.
 All 157 specimens had a vaccine-preventable HPV type.